Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Get ready for a great adventure

-We begin on the surface before taking the leap (fall) into the orientally inspired UnderCity.
+We begin on the planet's surface before taking the leap (fall) into the orientally inspired UnderCity.
 This labyrinth is made up of lots of individual rooms and exploring each is fascinating and enjoyable.
 Tread with caution because you never know what baddies might materialise from out of thin air.
 Your route is completely "free-roaming", which I love.

 Look out for dodgy blocks that might crack with a single kick: these can unveil health and weapon power-ups or may even lead you on into hidden rooms of even more goodies.
 Boss characters appear regularly, the first is easy to kill whereas later ones can be quite frustrating and beaten only with patience and lots of well-timed jumping.
-The only negative is the immense size of the map which isn't - visually - diverse so I often needed to backtrack after getting a little lost.
+The only negative is the immense size of the map which isn't - visually - diverse so I often needed to backtrack after getting lost.

-The controls are superb with all the usual movements like running, jumping and climbing ladders but there are also three kinds of attack.
-Tapping firing allows you to punch like a weak Arnold Schwarzenegger but you should also notice a white combat meter along the bottom right?
-This helps perform two kicks: holding the fire button for a mere second (so the meter isn't at full strength) will perform a high kick Jean Claude Van Damme would be proud of.
-Finally, holding it down indefinitely performs a powerful Chuck Norris sweeping kick.
-Which is superb!!
+The controls are superb with the usual movements like running, jumping and climbing ladders but there are also three kinds of attack.
+Tapping firing allows you to punch like a weak Arnold Schwarzenegger but you should notice a white combat meter along the bottom/right?
+This helps with two kicks: holding the fire button for a mere second (so the meter isn't at full strength) will perform a high kick Jean Claude Van Damme would be proud of.
+Holding it down indefinitely performs a powerful Chuck Norris sweeping kick.
+Master these moves before you begin exploring!

 Wake up, there's something creeping up on you mister!